Blog Educator Insights

 Download Our Free White Paper Today

-At NIHF, part of our mission is to honor the world’s greatest innovators whose work continues to improve the world around us.
-In celebration of National Inventors Month, we encourage you to learn more about how creative education that prioritizes hands-on innovation can help transform students into creators.
+At that National Inventor's Hall of Fame, part of our mission is to honor the world’s greatest innovators whose work continues to improve the world around us.
+We encourage you to learn more about how creative education that prioritizes hands-on innovation can help transform students into creators.

 To read our white paper, “Using Invention Education to Support Social-Emotional Learning,” in its entirety, we invite you to visit our website.